Diptonil/raging-coffee/strings/README.md

 ## The String Class Methods

 Here are some methods that would come in handy very frequently.
-The lesser useful methods are left out for brevity.
+The lesser used methods are left out for brevity.
 - `char charAt(int index)`: Returns the character at the parameterized index.
 - `void getChars(int startIndex, int endPosition, char[] targetArray, int targetArrayStartIndex)`: Extracts a set of characters from a string into a character array as per the parameters.
 - `byte[] getBytes()`: Similar to the previous method but for bytes.
-- `char[] toCharArray()`: Coverts a String to a character array.
+- `char[] toCharArray()`: Converts a String to a character array.
 - `boolean equals(Object string)`: Already mentioned above.
 - `boolean equalsIgnoreCase(String string)`: Checks equality with no regard to uppercase or lowercase differences.
 - `boolean regionMatches(int startIndex, String string2, int string2StartIndex, int characters)`: If the substring thus mentioned by the parameters matches the String that invokes the method, `true` is returned (I'd rather use an equality check on a substring).